echeran/smile-of-murugan/webbook/chapter01.md

-The final stages of the Tamil-Kannada split, and the beginnings of ancient Tamil literature, were accompanied by conscious efforts of grammarians and a body of bardic poets to set up a kind of norm, 1 This may be illustrated by comparisons of grammatical or philosophical terms.
-In Telugu, e.g., the gender categories of "higher" and "lower" classes are termed *mahat*: *amahat* ( < Sanskrit); in Tamil, the corresponding terms are *uyar*-*tiņai* and *ahṟiṇai* (< al *tiṇai)*, which is pure Tamil.
-Most Indian languages use for "vowel" and "consonant" the Sanskrit terms *svara* and *vyañjana*; in Tamil, the terms *uyir* (Ta. "breath") and *mey* (Ta. "body") have always been used (with the exception of a rather "pro-Sanskrit", "Aryan-oriented" Buddhist grammar *Viracoliyam* which introduced Sanskritized grammatical terminology into Tamil; but the usage has not spread at all).
-Even such philosophical terms as “meaning”, “form", "soul", *karma* etc., have always been preferably expressed in "pure" Tamil, cf. resp. *poruḷ* *DED* 3711, *uru DED* 566, *uyir DED* 554, *viņai* or uļ *DED* 4473, 2258.

-a literary standard, which was called *ceyyu!*—or the refined, poetic language or alternatively *centamil*-the elegant, polished, high Tamil.
+The final stages of the Tamil-Kannada split, and the beginnings of ancient Tamil literature, were accompanied by conscious efforts of grammarians and a body of bardic poets to set up a kind of norm, a literary standard, which was called *ceyyu!*—or the refined, poetic language or alternatively *centamil*-the elegant, polished, high Tamil.
 The final outcome of these events—the creation of a literature